-The stock-to-flow-ratio describes the rarity of a commodity.
+The stock-to-flow ratio describes the rarity of a good.
 The valuation model comes from the traditional financial market and has been used for many years to value commodities such as gold and silver.
 It can also be applied to the digital asset Bitcoin.
 The higher the stock-to-flow ratio, the rarer the asset.

 Precious metals and Bitcoin have the same problem when it comes to valuing them.
 Both assets have no cash flow.
 Therefore, the stock-to-flow ratio is often used as a valuation method for these assets, which uses the scarcity of a commodity, rather than their cash flow, for valuation.

-Gold has a special role among commodities.
+Gold occupies a special role among commodities.
 The reason for this is that the industry consumes very little gold.
-So the majority of the mined quantity still exists somewhere.
+The majority of the mined quantity therefore still exists somewhere.
 Mostly in the form of bars as a store of value.

 As of September 2022:

 For platinum, the S2F ratio is just about one year.
-For silver, a ratio of 22 years is documented.
-So while it only takes about one year for the current platinum production to double the current stock, it takes about 22 years for silver.
+For silver, a ratio of 22 years has been documented.
+So while it only takes about one year for current platinum production to double the current stock, it takes about 22 years for silver.

-In Bitcoin, stock refers to the already mined amount of Bitcoins or Satoshis in circulation.
+In bitcoin, stock, or inventory, refers to the amount of bitcoin or Satoshis already mined and in circulation.
 As of September 2022, the stock is approximately 19.1 million bitcoin.

 19’142’000 BTC (Stock) / 328’500 BTC (Annual Flow) = 58 years